fg-uulm/fusionkinect/README.md

 * getDepthDataAsImage
 * getThresholdDataAsImage
+* getColorDataAsImage

-Returns the depth or threshold data as an image which can be displayed by the browser (see image example for how to do this)
+Returns the depth, threshold or color data as an image which can be displayed by the browser (see image example for how to do this)